karanjakhar/AI-learning/LoRA/README.md

 Problems:
 - `W` has a large amount of parameters.
-- We want to train multiple version of the network for different tasks, therefore we need save `W` weights for each task.
+- We want to train multiple versions of the network for different tasks, therefore we need save `W` weights for each task.
 It will take a lot of storage.
 And deploying multiple network with this size is not efficient.

 Solution: